 Electronics Engineering Technology

-As a student enrolled in the Electronic Engineering training program at Lincoln Tech’s Allentown, PA campus, you’ll gain industry-specific skills for servicing and maintaining equipment in telecommunications, biomedical, information technology and more.
-The Electronic Engineering Technology training program is a degree-granting program offered at a campus that’s been training Pennsylvania’s workforce for almost 70 years.
+As a student enrolled in the Electronics Engineering training program at Lincoln Tech’s Allentown, PA campus, you’ll gain industry-specific skills for servicing and maintaining equipment in telecommunications, biomedical, information technology and more.
+The Electronics Engineering Technology training program is a degree-granting program offered at a campus that’s been training Pennsylvania’s workforce for almost 70 years.
 Growth of almost 5,000 jobs is projected across the state by 2026, and median pay rates in Pennsylvania topped $27/hour for this field last year**.

-- Work with electronics technology like microcontrollers, microprocessors and semiconductors.
+- Work with electronics technology like micro-controllers, microprocessors and semiconductors.